Chart Color Schemes

 Old Beach - Otago lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Old Beach - Otago's population is around 5,363 as of November 2025.
-This reflects an increase of 374 people since the 2021 Census, which reported a population of 4,989 people.
-The change is inferred from the estimated resident population of 5,241 from the ABS as of June 2024 and an additional 282 validated new addresses since the Census date.
-This level of population equates to a density ratio of 169 persons per square kilometer.
-Old Beach - Otago's 7.5% growth since the 2021 census exceeded the SA4 region (4.3%), along with the metropolitan area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth contributing approximately 44.7% of overall population gains during recent periods.
+Old Beach - Otago's population is around 5,444 as of February 2026.
+This reflects an increase of 455 people since the 2021 Census, which reported a population of 4,989 people.
+The change is inferred from the estimated resident population of 5,240 in June 2024 and an additional 306 validated new addresses since the Census date.
+This level of population equates to a density ratio of 172 persons per square kilometer.
+Old Beach - Otago's growth of 9.1% since the 2021 census exceeded the SA4 region (4.9%) and Greater Hobart, marking it as a growth leader in the region.
+Population growth was primarily driven by natural growth contributing approximately 44.7%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends project an above median growth for national areas, with Old Beach - Otago expected to grow by 1,085 persons to 2041 based on the latest population numbers, reflecting an increase of 17.9% in total over the 17 years.
+Future population trends project an above median growth for national areas, with Old Beach - Otago expected to grow by 1,085 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 16.2% over the 17 years.

 Frequently Asked Questions - Population